barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 This installation guide is for Linux and Mac users.
+See [this page](https://github.com/stnava/ANTsR/wiki/Installing-ANTsR-in-Windows-10-(along-with-FSL,-Rstudio,-Freesurfer,-etc).)] for information about building ANTs on Windows.

 ## Get CMake